sr-murthy/ccm/README.rst

    In [12]: G.edges
    Out[12]: OutEdgeView([(0, 2), (2, 4), (4, 6), (6, 12), (6, 8), (12, 14), (8, 10), (10, 0), (14, 16), (16, 18), (18, 24), (18, 20), (24, 26), (20, 22), (22, 0), (26, 0)])

 **Note**: each node label is an instruction offset (the relative index of the instruction with respect to the complete, ordered sequence of all the bytecode instructions).
 The instruction map is an ordered dictionary keyed by tuples consisting of source line numbers and instruction offets, and values are :code:`ccm.xdis.XInstruction` objects.
-The instruction map can be obtained from the bytecode graph using the :code:`xbytecode.instr_map` nested attribute, e.g. for :code:`sign`:
+The instruction map can be obtained from the bytecode graph using the :code:`xbytecode.instructions` attribute, e.g. for :code:`sign`:

 .. code-block:: python

-   In [13]: G.xbytecode.instr_map
+   In [13]: G.instructions
    Out[13]:
    OrderedDict([((2, 0),
                  XInstruction(opname='LOAD_FAST', opcode=124, arg=0, argval='x', argrepr='x', offset=0, starts_line=2, is_entry_point=True, is_jump_target=False, is_decision_point=False, is_branch_point=False, is_exit_point=False)),